karisigurd4/DocumentLab/Documentation/Workinprogress.md

 After classification, we construct a three dimensional grid in which the X and Y axis represents the corresponding two dimensions of the photograph of the document.
 The length of the Z axis is dynamic and contains every classification identified in that part of the document.
 Let's say we have a label in the document "Total amount" and an amount value below it, ideally, we want the text label to be placed in the grid exactly above the cell containing the total amount so that we can define intuitive patterns to represent and query that piece of information.

-NEEDS PICTURE

 This proved to be a more difficult problem to solve than initially thought and required a lot of trial and error.
 The biggest problem that is that real world documents don't really place elements according to a predefined grid.
 Furthermore, documents don't seem to care so much about precise pixel coordinates either, so a label and a value might be offset by a tiny number of pixels.
 How do we then map the data onto a grid which can be sensibly evaluated?

-***Normalization aglgorithm***
+***Normalization algorithm***

-This required the design and implementation of a *normalization algortihm* that takes the input data and finds out a good grid approximation derived from all of the element positions.
+This required the design and implementation of a *normalization algorithm* that takes the input data and finds out a good grid approximation derived from all of the element positions.

 The normalization process involves selecting the set of all pixel indices of an axis, rounding each index by an arbitrary constant, then selecting the distinct resulting integers.
 The size of the resulting set will denote the length of that axis in the model, then we use the set to infer the closest X or Y model coordinate by finding the closest actual positional value from the set of rounded indices.

-The following pseudocode presents the algorithm that takes care of finding where to place elements in the model grid using the actual index coordinate values.
+The following pseudo-code presents the algorithm that takes care of finding where to place elements in the model grid using the actual index coordinate values.

      rc: integer rounding constant
      si: set of all indices of an axis